School-of-Code-HQ/recap_ui-ux_week-3/README.md

 Next week, we'll be delving into NodeJS, which allows us to run JavaScript outside the browser - exciting!

-To make sure you're ready to go for this, [click here](https://nodejs.org/en/download/) and download and install the LTS (long-term support) version of Node for your operating system.
+To make sure you're ready to go for this, [click here](https://npm.github.io/installation-setup-docs/installing/using-a-node-version-manager.html).
+We'll be installing Node with a version manager so that you can easily switch between versions, so use the link relevant to your operating system (for Mac and Linux, use the nvm link, and for Windows, use the nodist link).
+Use the readme/docs to

 ## Recap tasks